November to January - watch out for downed Westland petrels

 - post the form to us c/o 231 Revell Street, Hokitika 7810.

 Using i-Naturalist To make it even more useful and accurate for us, penguin observations – probably mostly penguin tracks but perhaps a live penguin or penguin sounds – can be recorded using the i-Naturalist app on your smart phone or tablet, not only this week, when blue penguins are likely to be busy feeding chicks and the tides are just right, but any time that you come across them. iNaturalist has been around for a few years, is ‘the online place for Kiwi nature watchers’, and you can add any nature observation at any time.
 It may take a few minutes to install and familiarise yourself with it, but then it’s a piece of cake to add your records, including your photos if you wish.
 At home, create a login and then find The Great Annual Blue Penguin Count under ‘Projects’, and join our project.
-Link to the Great Blue Penguin Count October 2022 project
+Link to the Little Blue Penguin / Kororā project in i-Naturalist.

 GPS Foraging Study of Little Penguins – Kororā

-Tiny GPS units were applied to little / blue penguins during the 2015, 2016 and 2017 chick rearing seasons and the Trust collaborated with the Museum of New Zealand Te Papa Tongarewa in a wider study to better understand the foraging patterns that were discovered.
+Introduction Tiny GPS units were applied to little / blue penguins during the 2015, 2016 and 2017 chick rearing seasons and the Trust collaborated with the Museum of New Zealand Te Papa Tongarewa in a wider study to better understand the foraging patterns that were discovered.
 A report was published in the NZ Journal of Zoology in April 2017, led by Tim Poupart and Dr Susan Waugh of the Museum of New Zealand Te Papa Tongarewa, and included data from three sites, Wellington, Motuara Island (Marlborough) and our West Coast study.
 Data has been collected for five years and, for three of those years, the West Coast Penguin Trust carried out the field work at Charleston and Cape Foulwind.
 Altogether the study includes tracks gathered on 68 individuals in three regions of central New Zealand between 2011 and 2016.
 Foraging patterns varied between sites and between years.
 Tracks revealed that penguins can rely on distant foraging areas while incubating, with nesting birds from Motuara Island travelling up to 214 km to feed.
 Isotope analyses of blood samples showed that this distant food from deep waters (0–200 m deep) is likely to be squid dominated, which has a low nutrition value.
 During the chick rearing period, birds undertook a diet shift to a higher trophic level while foraging closer to their colony, and possibly near river plumes.
 These findings highlight the need to consider much larger potential foraging ranges when assessing and managing threats to the penguins.
 The research team, including the Trust’s Kerry-Jayne Wilson and Reuben Lane, advise that conservation efforts need to take this variation into account to protect these penguins, which are currently in decline across New Zealand.
-The Trust continued the project in 2019 with the support of the New Zealand Penguin Initiative.
+Phase 2 The Trust continued the project in 2019 with the support of the New Zealand Penguin Initiative.
 The NZPI was able to supply GPS trackers that also measured dive depths and although only two tracks were obtained, the information was very interesting and useful.
 Read more here.
 The study continued in 2020 with greater success and 11 tracks obtained illustrated below.

 Pahautane Penguin Fence